 - A set of three negative symptoms (a “flattening” of one’s emotions, alogia, avolition; see below)

-Only one of the above symptoms is required to make the diagnosis of schizophrenia if the person’s delusions are bizarre or if the hallucinations consist of a voice keeping up a running commentary on the person’s behavior or thoughts, or two or more voices conversing with each other.
+Sometimes a diagnosis can be made on the basis of only one of the above symptoms.
+This occurs when a mental health professional determines that a person’s delusions are bizarre or if the hallucinations consist of a voice keeping up a running commentary on the person’s behavior or thoughts, or two or more voices conversing with each other.

 |Positive Symptoms||Negative Symptoms|

 Although the above symptoms must be present for at least one (1) month, there also needs to be continuous signs of the disturbance that persist for at least six (6) months.
-During this period, the signs of the disorder may be present in a milder form; for instance, as just odd beliefs or unusual perceptual experiences.
-During this 6 month period, at least two of the above criteria must be met, or only the criteria of negative symptoms must be present — if even just in milder form.
+During this period six-month period, the signs of the disorder may be present in a milder form; for instance, as just odd beliefs or unusual perceptual experiences.
+Also at least two of the above symptom criteria must be met during the six month period, or only the criteria of negative symptoms must be present — if even just in milder form.

 Onset of schizophrenia prior to adolescence is rare.
 The peak age at onset for the first psychotic episode is early- to mid-20s for males and late 20s for females.
 Though active symptoms typically do not emerge until an individual is in their 20s, oftentimes prodromal symptoms will precede the first psychotic episode, characterized by milder forms of hallucinations or delusions.
 For example, individuals may express a variety of unusual or odd beliefs that are not of delusional proportions (e.g., ideas of reference or magical thinking); they may have unusual perceptual experiences (e.g., sensing the presence of an unseen person); their speech may be generally understandable but vague; and their behavior may be unusual but not grossly disorganized (e.g., mumbling in public).